govau/notify-client-java/DOCUMENTATION.md

 ### Sending

-The message is queued to be sent by the provider to the recipient, and we are waiting for delivery information.
+The message is queued to be sent by the provider to the recipient, and GOV.UK Notify are waiting for delivery information.

 ### Delivered